 The teaching of our Computing curriculum will give our children a head start in acquiring the required level of digital literacy to become full and active participants on an ever more digital world.

-All of our computing sessions are planned and taught by experienced and knowledgeable members of staff, allowing for a consistent application of the curriculum throughout the Key Stages.
+All of our computing sessions are planned and taught by experienced and knowledgeable members of staff, including lessons for every year group taught by a recognised computing specialist teacher, allowing for a consistent application of the curriculum throughout the Key Stages.
 High-quality computing sessions allow for the development of skills that are transferable to other curriculum areas such as; Science, Mathematics, English and Religious Education.
 In all Key Stages, we teach a curriculum that enables children to become effective users of technology who can:

-- Analyse problems in computational term, and have repeated practical experience of writing computer programs in order to solve such problems;
+Analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems;